-1. Hire a family Lawyer
+1. Hire a child custody Lawyer

 This suggestion is not simply because it is a service we offer!
 Custody is an emotional process and issues are bound to arise at some point.
 It is best to have a legal plan in place before an issue arises so there is a common playing field for all parties involved.
-A family lawyer can ensure you know all of your parental rights and coach you through perspectives you may not have thought of on your own.
+A family child custody lawyer can ensure you know all of your parental rights and coach you through perspectives you may not have thought of on your own.
 They can also serve as a mediator throughout the process to keep everyone involved calm and rational.
 Even if you don’t think you can afford a lawyer, set up a free consultation to consider all of your options.